stroiman/neovim-config/README.md

 Launch neovim, and run
 - `:checkhealth` to check if there are other tools you might want to install, like `ripgrep` or `fd`.
-- `:helptags` to generate helptags for all the plugins that were loaded.
+- `:helptags ALL` to generate helptags for all the plugins that were loaded.

 Note, on first startup, LSPs will be installed by Mason.